 For more information on the paralegal profession and the type of work paralegals perform in different practice areas, visit the websites of the National Federation of Paralegal Associations and the National Association of Legal Assistants.

 For detailed information on the paralegal profession including the work environment, job outlook, educational requirements and salary information, read the Occupational Outlook Handbook published by the U.S. Department of Labor's Bureau of Labor Statistics.

 Please note that the BA in Paralegal Studies is offered at our Schaumburg Campus, but only to students with paralegal transfer credit.
 The complete program is offered at our Chicago Campus.
 (Please contact the program director, Carrie Lausen, with questions).

 This is a degree that leads to a well-paying job.
-The national median annual salary for paralegals is approximately $51,000 and in Illinois the median annual salary for paralegals is approximately $57,000.
+The national median annual salary for paralegals is $52,920 and in Illinois, the median annual salary for paralegals is $60,390.
 The paralegal profession has a positive job outlook.
-According to the Bureau of Labor Statistics, employment of paralegals is projected to grow 15 percent from 2016 to 2026, much faster than the average for all occupations.
+According to the Bureau of Labor Statistics, employment of paralegals is projected to grow 12 percent from 2020 to 2030, faster than the average for all occupations.

 We offer lifetime career development assistance within the program, which includes: an online job system in which employers post open positions and students and graduates can post their resume; one-on-one career advising by a legal professional; professional development workshops; and a career and job search manual specifically for the paralegal profession.